 - Jolly Learning - includes both Jolly Phonics and Jolly Grammar programs which provide a thorough foundation for reading and writing.

-These are just a few examples of our range of exciting workshops and training opportunities.
+These are just a few examples of our range of high-quality workshops and training opportunities.
 If your school has a specific need or one of the above workshops does not suit, DSF is able to tailor professional learning to meet the needs of your school.
 Find out more about the professional learning oppurtunities available by clicking on the links below: